rivkaflig/todo-app/README.md

 # React + Vite

+# Rivka Chana Flig
+# Web Programming
+# React and Vite Todo List

+This is a To-Do List app built with React using Vite.
+It allows users to add and remove tasks from a list.
+The app use React concepts and consists of two components: TodoApp for managing state and task logic, and TodoItem for displaying individual tasks.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: